 The results showed coherent concepts along the gradients (Fig. 7).
-The interpolation between "clay" and "boulder", with fine and coarse size, respectively, yields a gradient of sizes, with "clay"<"silt"<"sand"<"gravel"<"cobble"<"box boulder".
-Another interpolation example, along another type of relationship, is shown in the right panel of Fig. 7.
-The interpolation between the rocks "slate" and "migmatite" yields a gradient of rocks with different grades of metamorphism, with "slate"<"phyllite"<"schist"<"gneiss"<
+The interpolation between "clay" and "boulder", with fine and coarse size, respectively, yields a gradient of sizes follows: as clay < silt < sand < gravel < cobble < boulder.Another interpolation example, along with another type of relationship, is shown in Fig. 7b.
+The interpolation between the rocks "slate" and "migmatite" yields a gradient of rocks with different grades of metamorphism as follows: slate < phyllite < schist < gneiss < migmatite.